 Besides Graceland, there is another kind of Memphis excess that likewise should not be passed up.
 Lots of barbecue.
 Pig transformed into mountains of succulent ribs and sandwiches.
-No matter where you turn, you’re bound to run into a barbecue joint, the pungent, alluring aroma of meat slow-cooking over wood like a siren’s call that destroys disciplined diets.
+No matter where you turn, you’re bound to run into a barbecue joint, the pungent, alluring aroma of meat slow-cooking over wood like a siren’s call to destroy disciplined diets.

 Memphis’ barbecued pork sandwich, known in these parts as pig sandwich, was first introduced back in the early ’20s at Leonard’s Pit Barbecue.
 Leonard Neuberger constructed a sandwich of chopped smoked pork shoulder, a big scoop of coleslaw and a sweet-tart tomato-based sauce.
 Unfortunately, because Leonard’s was far from downtown and only open for lunch throughout our stay, we weren’t able to get there.